 Currently, there is no consensus on the best approach to resolving the block size problem.
 Most blockchain networks are exploring ways to optimize block utilization while simultaneously addressing security concerns.

-Why is Block Size Significant?
+What is the Block Size Increase?